Your dog is an important and loved part of your family. Sometimes this family member can make having a beautiful lawn a challenge.

 - LawnMutt improves Clay Soils - LawnMutt is a close cousin to our RestoreClay product and will significantly improve hard, unproductive clay soils.

 - LawnMutt improves Sandy Soils.
-LawnMutt contains humus that coats the sand grains and helps add nutrients and builds body.
+LawnMutt contains humus that coats the sand grains and helps add nutrients.

 - LawnMutt significantly decreases the amount of thatch in the lawn.

-- LawnMutt builds the soil natural immunity to fungus and pests.
+- LawnMutt builds the soil's natural immunity to fungus and pests.

 - LawnMutt helps to form a deeper, more developed, root system for your lawn.

 - LawnMutt helps water retention and utilization